mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 Fajro looked to me with a smirk and asked, "Would you help an old man?"

-I held out my arm and together we entered the vast city of Shaki.
+I held out my arm and together we ventured into the vast city of Shaki.